leonhardbrenner/atm/README.md

   The test are organized in the same order as the AtmService's classes and methods and use nomanclature <Service> - <method> - <sub test>

-To run this from command line:
+To run this from command line *
-  ./gradlew run services.AtmServiceKt *
+  ./gradlew run services.AtmServiceKt
+  Note: I am using a postgres and have config.
+You will need these environment variable:
+    DB_URL=jdbc:postgresql://localhost/test;DB_USER=test;DB_PASSWORD=test

 # Solution starting from my template project:

 As I mentioned I used a template project to write this.
 This is a summary of those steps.